ziqinyeow/agno/cookbook/tools/mcp/README.md

 This example shows how to create an agent that can explore GitHub repositories, analyze issues, pull requests, and more.

+3. Groq with Llama using MCP (`groq_mcp.py`)

+This example uses the file system MCP agent with Groq running the Llama 3.3-70b-versatile model.

+4. Include/Exclude Tools (`include_exclude_tools.py`)

+This example shows how to include and exclude tools from the MCP agent.
+This is useful for reducing the number of tools available to the agent, or for focusing on a specific set of tools.

+5. Multiple MCP Servers (`multiple_servers.py`)

+This example shows how to use multiple MCP servers in the same agent.

+6. Sequential Thinking (`sequential_thinking.py`)

+This example shows how to use the MCP agent to perform sequential thinking.

 ## Getting Started

 ### Prerequisites